There are lots of reasons why your AC system freezes up.

-Checking the air filter isn’t dusty and airflow isn’t restricted are the only things you can safely fix on your own.
+Double-checking the air filter isn’t dusty and airflow isn’t restricted are the only work you can safely take care of on your own.
 If you need to replace the filter, you can accelerate the defrosting process by switching off the system and switching on the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has disappeared.
+If you have a heat pump, you can switch it to heat mode until the ice is gone.

-After the ice is gone, turn the temp back to normal.
-If your system freezes again, contact Hammond Plumbing & Heating to take care of the problem.
+After the ice is gone, move the temp back to normal.
+If your system freezes again, contact Hammond Home Services by Enercare to take care of the problem.

 Here are a few other reasons why your system may be freezing up.